dwp/data-key-service/README.md

 CloudHSM ids) of the private and public master key pair are then returned to the client.

-Wrapping is done through the CloudHSM `Util` class which provides the method `Util.rsaWrapKey` to which you supply the public wrapping key, and the key to be wrapped.

 ### Decrypt datakey

 When the time comes to decrypt the key the ciphertext and the handles of the public and private key (in a single compound string)) are sent back to the application by the client along with the ciphertext.
-To decrypt, the private key half of the master key pair must be fetched and then this and the supplied ciphertext must passed to the `Util.rsaUnwrapKey` method.
+To decrypt, the private key half of the master key pair and the supplied ciphertext are used

 # Running locally (non CloudHSM only)